dustinmichels/paradeller/README.md

 # :black_nib: Paradeller

 Paradeller is a robo-poet that scours Twitter in search of fodder for [paradelle poems](http://www.shadowpoetry.com/resources/wip/paradelle.html).

+## Intro

 A paradelle is a poem that looks like this:

 > Twilight falls, darkness cover me
 > Twilight falls, darkness cover me